icshwi/e3/README.md

 ## Tested Platforms
-The following Linux distribution were tested with the physical installation.
-And the Virtual Image on the VirtualBox as well.
-However, we DO NOT support any container yet, for example Docker.
-Please understand our resources, since we don't have any resources on the container support.
-However, you are always welcome to try them with them.
-If one would like to contribute, please contact us.
-We are happy to merge any contributions.
+The following Linux distribution were compiled, but Debian and CentOS are highly recommended.
+Ubuntu has some issues about the loading shared libraries.

+### Building and Loading Tests
-* Debian 8 (Jessie)   (Tested)
+* Debian 8
-* Debian 9 (Stretch)  (Tested)
+* Debian 9
-* CentOS 7.4          (Tested)
+* CentOS 7.4

+### Building Tests
 * Raspbian Stretch    (Tested without AD modules)
 * Ubuntu 14.04.05 LTS (Tested with travis-ci)
 * Ubuntu 16.04.3 LTS (Xenial Xerus) (Tested)